coder/docs/admin/access-control/index.md

 password.
 Coder will ask them to change their password after they log in the first time.

+The default user session expiry time is 1 week for users logging in via built-in authentication.
+This is non-configurable.

 ## OIDC authentication

 The OpenID Connect (OIDC) authentication option allows you to defer identity management to the OIDC provider of your choice (e.g., Google).

+The default user session expiry time for OIDC logins is determined by the upstream identity provider.

 ## Managing authentication to Coder